 The Havasu Tribe requires that all visitors get a permit to enter their lands.
-This is a popular hike and over 20,000 people do it every year.
+This is a popular hike, and over 20,000 people do it every year.
 Securing a Havasupai permit isn’t easy, so you need to be prepared.

-Havasu Falls permits are made available starting on February 1st each year at 8 a.m. on the Havasupai Reservations website.
+Havasu Falls permits are available starting on February 1st each year at 8 a.m. on the Havasupai Reservations website.
 They sell out quickly, so make sure you are prepared with dates and ready to book right when it opens.

 As recently as a few years ago, people had to call to secure permits.
 So, while the website sometimes goes down due to such a high volume in a short time, it’s a huge upgrade from the phone call method.
-Can you imagine calling hundreds of times over a week or two trying to get through?
+Can you imagine calling hundreds of times over a week or two to get through?
 Yikes!

 You’ll start the process by completing a profile and it’s a good idea to do this in advance.
 Consider several date options as you may not get your first choice when you try to secure your permit.

-Make sure to take a photo or bring a print out of your campground reservation.
+Make sure to take a photo or bring a printout of your campground reservation.
 You should also know your license plate number.

 When is the Best Time to Visit Havasupai Falls?

 Ultimately, you’ll go when you can find availability.
 When choosing your dates, it’s a good idea to consider the weather in this area.
-May, June, and September are very popular times as the weather is gorgeous and not scorching hot.
+May, June, and September are popular as the weather is gorgeous and not scorching hot.

 July and August are during the monsoon season.
-The canyon has higher rainfall at this time and it may get flash floods.
+The canyon has higher rainfall at this time, and it may get flash floods.
 You can still hike at this time though you need to be careful.
 You’ll see warnings in the campground to set up camp on higher ground away from Havasu Creek and you’ll want to follow that guidance.

 But the reservation system is so competitive that in all likelihood you will take any dates you can get.
 Note that summers can get very hot, and the trails into Supai close if temperatures reach 115 degrees F or above, with no guarantee of a rebooking.